 Of course, Renaldo & Clara (1978) tried the same thing, but that was directed by Dylan, who likes film but has not the first idea how to direct one.
 Larry Charles does, working from a script by himself and Sergei Petrov (a pseudonym for Dylan, who it seems supplied the rough ideas and characters, jotted down on scraps of hotel stationery, which Charles was able to transmute into something filmic).
 The film is built around the strangeness of Dylan’s presence.
 The starry cast – Goodman, Bridges, Jessica Lange, Angela Bassett, Luke Wilson, Penélope Cruz, Val Kilmer, Bruce Dern, Ed Harris, Mickey Rourke…) – put heart and soul into their mysterious roles, yet each finds their scenes stolen by the man who does not act (or who is good at acting someone who does not act).
 Maybe the only exception is Giovanni Ribisi, whose short scene as a troubled soldier travelling on a bus with Fate, about to meet with fate, is singularly haunting.
 But Jack Fate leaves him to his death, and travels on.

 The film has plenty that is wrong with it.
 The female characters are inconsequential (with the exception of Jessica Lange).
-Angela Bassett and Penélope Cruz given little to do that is at all meaningful.
-Jeff Bridges’s boorish journalist, asking questions about music and motivation to which he does not really want answers, feels like tired ‘Ballad of a Thin Man’ satire (or Dylan’s fierce assault on an interviewer in Dont Look Back), while his climactic fight with Fate is unnecessary and too absurd (you really can’t imagine Dylan flooring anyone with a punch).
+Angela Bassett and Penélope Cruz are given little to do that is at all meaningful.
+Jeff Bridges’s boorish journalist, asking questions about music and motivation to which he does not really want answers, feels like a tired ‘Ballad of a Thin Man’ satire (or Dylan’s fierce assault on an interviewer in Dont Look Back), while his climactic fight with Fate is unnecessary and too absurd (you really can’t imagine Dylan flooring anyone with a punch).
 The film was shot cheaply and, though richly textured, has a washed-out look that feels almost as though it were shot on video.
 The famous names (mostly working for union rates) helped secure the funding but look awkward alongside the wordless poor and down-and-outs whose presence feels more true to the kinds of world Dylan conjures up, ones where the sham of borders is exposed.

 But it has far more that is good about it.
 As noted, every composition confirms the excellence of the whole.
 The film is particularly good at framing Dylan/Fate and his band, with striking use of a wide-angle lens and dynamic positioning of the musicians.
 The dialogue is compelling even when the sense is unclear – the starry performers must have signed up not just for the chance to be on set with Dylan but because they were given interesting things to say, and interesting situations in which to say them.
 For a serious, quite obscure film, it’s also lot of fun.
 Uncle Sweetheart invites supporting acts for the show into his cabin: Dally the Rubber Girl, Eddie Quicksand with Milo, the Great El Mundo with Ellen the Fortune Teller, Abraham Lincoln, Pope John Paul II and Mahatma Gandhi.
 Only in a Dylan song… Nina Veronica (Jessica Lange) asks if anyone will recognise the songs.
 “All of his songs are recognisable, even when they’re not recognisable” replies Sweetheart, mocking Dylan’s notorious mangling of his back catalogue in concert.

-And of course, there’s the music – some terrific live contributions from Dylan and band (‘Down in the Flood’, ‘Cold Iron Bound’, ‘Drifter’s Escape’, ‘I’ll Remember You’, the traditional songs ‘Diamond Joe’ and ‘Dixie’), but significantly some imaginative cover versions.
+And of course, there’s the music – some terrific live contributions from Dylan and band (‘Down in the Flood’, ‘Cold Iron Bound’, ‘Drifter’s Escape’, ‘I’ll Remember You’, the traditional songs ‘Diamond Joe’ and ‘Dixie’), but significantly some imaginative cover versions on the soundtrack.
 We hear Italian hip-hop band Articolo 39 mixing up ‘Like a Rolling Stone’, Turkish singer Sertab Erener’s plaintive take on ‘One More Cup of Coffee’, Japanese rockers Magokoro Brothers enthusiastically ripping into ‘My Back Pages’.
 It is Dylan’s music as world music, the cover as important as the so-called original.

 The influence of film on Bob Dylan has often been noted, from the borrowings of lines from favourite films to his wish to make Renaldo & Clara in the mould of one of the French classics (Tirez sur le pianiste, Les Enfants du Paradis).
 What Masked and Anonymous reveals, to me, is another part of Dylan’s filmic imagination.
 So many of his songs seem to be attempts to replays films that he has seen, but in the way that he saw them.
 It’s not that life is a film but that films are turning into something else in his mind.
 It is expressed most obviously in ‘Brownsville Girl’ – inspired by The Gunfighter (1950), or other Gregory Peck films – and ‘Tempest’, inspired by Titanic (1997) – but the specific is less important than the general.
 The songs of mysterious narrative or people with strange names who momentarily loom into view, connected though we do not fully sense how, are part of a creative world where life and story are not separated, the imaginary not yet sorted out from the real.
 It’s a child’s view of things.